 Store Zyvox tablets at 77 degrees F (25 degrees C).
 Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep bottle tightly closed.
 Keep Zyvox tablets out of the reach of children and away from pets.

 - If you have any questions about Zyvox tablets, please talk with your doctor, pharmacist, or other health care provider.

-- Zyvox tablets is to be used only by the patient for whom it is prescribed.
+- Zyvox tablets are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.